cacophony-wj/LeS/README.md

 **Copy Game Folder Files**

-Download the latest ENB Series from [here](http://enbdev.com/download_mod_tesskyrimse.htm) and extract _only_ d3d11.dll and d3dcompiler_46e.dll from the _WrapperVersion_ folder to your game folder.
-This is the directory in which _SkyrimSE.exe_ is located.
+Download the latest ENB Series from [here](http://enbdev.com/download_mod_tesskyrimse.htm).
+Inside the archive you will find a _WrapperVersion_ folder.
+Extract _only_ d3d11.dll and d3dcompiler_46e.dll from this _WrapperVersion_ folder to your game folder.
+This is the directory in which _SkyrimSE_ is located.

 Copy all of the files located inside the _Licentia Directory/Game Folder Files_ directory to your game folder.
+This is the directory in which _SkyrimSE_ is located.

 ![COPY THESE FILES](gff.png "Game Folder Files")